variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 If there are more severe problems that indicate to us that it will be a longer haul or that you have a high risk of miscarriage, I may recommend NOT trying to conceive for a specific length of time while we work to restore health, vigor, and balance.

-This will likely result in much easier conception once you do start trying again, but it will also likely mean a much healthier egg and embryo and therefore a much stronger constitution for your much awaited baby.
+This will likely result in much easier conception once you do start trying again, but it will also likely mean a much healthier egg and embryo and therefore a much stronger constitution for your much awaited baby. &nbsp;

 For example, if a woman comes in who is not ovulating at all, and after a couple months of treatment she begins to ovulate but the chart shows that ovulation is happening really early, it is better to wait to try to conceive until ovulation is happening at the correct time.
-This is because those early releasing eggs will not be as fully developed as possible, which affects the health of the embryo and pregnancy.
-Western ART techniques do not take these things into consideration but just force pregnancy at all costs, without first preparing the body for a healthy pregnancy and fetus.
+This is because those early releasing eggs will not be as fully developed as possible, which affects the health of the embryo and pregnancy.&nbsp; Western ART techniques do not take these things into consideration but just force pregnancy at all costs, without first preparing the body for a healthy pregnancy and fetus.

 ## What if natural fertility treatment with acupuncture doesn’t work?